minagawah/iced-dynamic-import-sample/README.md

 Well, this is about directories.
-If I were serving my assets from site's directory root, I would not need any arguments:
+If I were serving my assets from site's directory root, I would not need any arguments.
+Like this:
 ```js
 init()
 ```